 Why is the music industry interested in blockchain technology?

 Over the last decade, blockchain has been the focus of attention in the digital sphere.
-The music industry has understood its potential and is now investing in it for the management of copyrights.
+The music industry has understood its potential and is now investing in it for the management of copyright.
 Blockchain is often presented as a revolutionary technology that will put the artist back at the heart of the value chain.

 In a few words, blockchain is compared as a ledger in which all the transactions carried out by the users in a peer-to-peer network are timestamped since its creation.
 They pay with crypto-currency such as Bitcoin or Ether for instance.
-This database is secure and works like a distributed platform which reinforces transparency.
+This database is secure and works as a distributed platform which reinforces transparency.
 It is shared by all its users without the need for intermediary.
 Thus, every user can verify if the transaction is valid.

 The best way to explain how blockchain works is to illustrate it: